For the 2026 school year, there are 2 public elementary schools serving 775 students in Kersey, CO.

-The top ranked public elementary schools in Kersey, CO are Platte Valley Middle School and Platte Valley Elementary School.
+The top-ranked public elementary schools in Kersey, CO are Platte Valley Elementary School and Platte Valley Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 43% of the student body (majority Hispanic), which is less than the Colorado public elementary school average of 50% (majority Hispanic).